 If you are light in weight, sleep on your own and rotate your mattress regularly you won’t be putting too much load on to the fabric.

 If you and your partner are both heavy, you will put more load on to the mattress you share and its life will be reduced.

 You may have changed your lifestyle dramatically within the life of your current mattress so that what used to work for you is no longer suitable.

-There may even be other health changes in your life which mean you need to opt for a softer or harder mattress.
+There may even be other healthy changes in your life which means you need to opt for a softer or harder mattress.
 Or maybe you just moved house and you want to start all over again!

 In the end, only you can decide whether the time is right for a change.